SpongeBob SquarePants (character): Critical reception

 Throughout SpongeBob SquarePants first run, SpongeBob became instantly popular with both children and adults.
 In June 2010, Entertainment Weekly named him one of the "100 Greatest Characters of the Last 20 Years".
 TV Guide listed SpongeBob SquarePants at number nine on its "50 Greatest Cartoon Characters of All Time" list.

 James Poniewozik of Time magazine considered the character "the anti-Bart Simpson, temperamentally and physically: his head is as squared-off and neat as Bart's is unruly, and he has a personality to match–conscientious, optimistic and blind to the faults in the world and those around him."
 The New York Times critic Joyce Millman said, "His relentless good cheer would be irritating if he weren't so darned lovable and his world so excellently strange...
 Like Pee-wee's Playhouse, SpongeBob joyfully dances on the fine line between childhood and adulthood, guilelessness and camp, the warped and the sweet."
 Robert Thompson, a professor of communications and director of the Center for the Study of Popular Television at Syracuse University, told The New York Times:There is something kind of unique about [SpongeBob].
 It seems to be a refreshing breath from the pre-irony era.
 There's no sense of the elbow-in-rib, a tongue-in-cheek aesthetic that so permeates the rest of American culture–including kids' shows like the Rugrats.
 I think what's subversive about it is it's so incredibly naive–deliberately.
 Because there's nothing in it that's trying to be hip or cool or anything else, hipness can be grafted onto it.

-In a 2007 interview with TV Guide, Barack Obama named SpongeBob as his favorite TV character, saying that he watched SpongeBob SquarePants with his daughters.
+TV Guide listed SpongeBob at number nine on its list of the 50 Greatest Cartoon Characters of All Time in 2002.
+In June 2010, Entertainment Weekly named SpongeBob one of the 100 Greatest Characters of the Last 20 Years.